carlow78/wordle-challenge/README.md

 ### Manual testing
   - I used manual testing throughout the whole development phase of the project.
 Mainly:
-    - I frequently checked if all the inputs were valid, namely if my validation functions were catching all errors and exceptions.
-(Details are in the [Testing file](TESTING.md).)
     - I played the game repeatedly to see if the correct winning message was displaying when the user finished the game.
-    - I made sure that when the user chose to play again, they would be taken to the choice of a difficulty level and the moves counter was cleared (setting of the initial state).
-    - I checked if a good-bye message displayed after the user chose not to play again.

 ### External Testing
   All external testing is a part of a separate testing [file](/TESTING.md).